jmmarin78/simd/README.md

 # simd

+## Version
+The current version is 0.0000...1, so keep it in mind if you want to use this software.
+This means that it is still in process (implementation and design), so be patient, and send your opinions to improve this library.

 ## Motivation
 For a long time I have been implementing some simd libraries.
 I finally decided to use the GLM library (https://github.com/g-truc/glm), but there are some things that I prefer to implement  differently: